BIG PICTURE - THE ENVIRONMENT

 No. The goal of FOGO is to stop organic waste going to landfill.
 You may only use your Trash Pack for garden waste, but others use them for many different types of waste.
 Trash Pack operators are not responsible for sorting the collected rubbish into organics and non-organics and it all goes to landfill sites.

-All bags in the FOGO caddy or outdoor bin must be compostable bags, which are made out of corn starch.
-'Biodegradable' or 'degradable' bags should not be used, as these can still contain plastic and just break down into smaller fragments of plastic.
+All bags in the FOGO caddy must be compostable bags, which are made out of corn starch.
+'Biodegradable' or 'Degradable' bags cannot be used, as these can still contain plastic and just break down into smaller bits of micro-plastic.
 Council will provide a years' supply of kitchen caddy compostable bags free of charge, if you use up this roll before February 2021, you can also buy them at Coles, Woolworths, Bunnings, specialist stores who sell environmentally friendly products, and online retailers.
 Please double-check they say 'compostable'.
-When storing the compostable bags at home, do not store then in direct sunlight or where they will get wet.